-At this time is very important to know that the length of the key must be exactly the same as the length of the plaintext.
-In this case, the plaintext is the secret message, translated according to the substitution alphabet.

-Therefore, the length of the key is three times the length of the secret message.
-The user may choose the length of the key, the only restriction being that this must be a multiple of three.

-Because the key must have three times the length of the messages, when trying to send very long messages, the length of the key would be huge.
+In this algorithm, the length of the key must be exactly the same as the length of the plaintext.
+In this case, the plaintext is the secret message, translated according to the following substitution alphabet: 00 - A, 01 - C, 10 - G and 11 - T. Therefore, the length of the key is three times the length of the secret message.
+So, when trying to send very long messages, the length of the key would be huge.
 For this reason, the message is broken into fixed-size blocks of data.
 The cipher encrypts or decrypts one block at a time, using a key that has the same length as the block.

 The implementation of block ciphers raises an interesting problem: the message we wish to encrypt will not always be a multiple of the block size.
 To compensate for the last incomplete block, padding is needed.
-A padding scheme specifies exactly how the last block of plaintext is filled with data before it is encrypted.
-A corresponding procedure on the decryption side removes the padding and restores the plaintext's original length.
-However, this DNA Cipher will not use a padding scheme but a shorter version (a fraction)

-of the original key.
-The only mode of operation implemented by the DNA Cipher is ECB (Electronic Code Book).
-This is the simplest mode, in which each block of plaintext encrypts to a block of ciphertext.
+However, this DNA Cipher will not use a standard padding scheme but a shorter version (a fraction) of the original key.
+The only mode of operation implemented by the DNA Symmetric Cipher is ECB (Electronic Code Book).
 ECB mode has the disadvantage that the same plaintext will always encrypt to the same ciphertext, when using the same key.